hashicorp/terraform-provider-consul/website/docs/d/key_prefix.html.markdown

 The following arguments are supported:

 * `datacenter` - (Optional) The datacenter to use.
-This overrides the datacenter in the provider setup and the agent's default datacenter.
+This overrides the agent's default datacenter and the datacenter in the provider setup.

 * `token` - (Optional) The ACL token to use.
 This overrides the token that the agent provides by default.